bcgov/citz-imb-kc-api-docs/README.md

       required: true,
       type: 'string',
     },
-  } as CustomSchemaConfig,
+  },
-  customControllers: {
+  customControllers: {  // This is an optional property.
     'dataController.getAllItems': {
       description: 'Returns all items.',
       // optional add query property (see TypeScript types).
     },
-  } as CustomControllersConfig,
+  },
   defaultResponses: [[503, 'An unexpected error occurred.']], };